polyfy/polylith/readme.md

 Each top-level directory contains a specific type of Polylith concept.
 A `base` is a building block that exposes a public API to external systems.
-A `component` is a building block for encapsulating a specific domain or part of the system/service.
+A `component` is a building block for encapsulating a specific domain or part of the system.
 A `project` specifies our deployable artifacts and what components, bases, and libraries they contain.
 Finally, we have the `development` project (`development` + `deps.edn`) that we use to work with the code in one place.